ewancoder/tyr-ops/droplet.md

 ## Install wireguard & connect to mesh

+The addresses for machines that can be used instead of IPs:

+- `domain1.swarm.typingrealm.org` - leader node
+  - Alt: `ssh.typingrealm.org, typingrealm.org`
+- `worker51.swarm.typingrealm.org` - first worker node
+  - BUT: Use in-cluster IP address instead, to route the traffic via datacenter
+  - Alt: `worker.ssh.typingrealm.org`
+- `ivanpc2.swarm.typingrealm.org` - my pc / dev machine
+  - Alt: `ivanpc.typingrealm.org`

+> The numbers are the IP addresses that we have in the network.

+Run these:

 - `sudo apt install wireguard`
 - `mkdir security && cd security`
 - `mkdir wg && cd wg`